Skip to main content

 • Track the lifetime costs associated with assets

-By monitoring use, condition, maintenance, and expected life span, you may also plan for the future.
+By monitoring use, condition, maintenance, and expected lifespan, you can also plan for the future.
 It will help you decide where and when to allocate funds for purchases.

 Plan for Maintenance

 Maintenance is also an essential part of any equipment.
-Like any business, if your hospital invests in expensive equipment, routine care, and maintenance is the best way to keep it functioning and extend its life.
+As with any business, if your hospital invests in expensive equipment, routine care and maintenance are the best ways to keep it functioning and extend its lifespan.

-Your automated system may include when to plan for maintenance, even including manufacturer information for the different equipment.
+Your automated system may include guidance on when to plan maintenance, including manufacturer information for the different equipment.

 Create a System for Check-In and Check-Out of Equipment